vanderbilt-data-science/dgx-user-guide/README.md

 ### Requesting an Account

 To use the DGX systems, you must request an account by completing the [DGX User Account Registration Form (Compute Grant)](https://docs.google.com/forms/d/e/1FAIpQLScWr3SPiwxeQFQxuesn8R2fDF7k0jOTzFXPNCly-AsEHPh5fw/viewform?usp=sf_link).
+If you have recieved an email stating you've been provisioned access, you do not need to complete this form.

 ## Accessing the DGXs